PensionBee/ddd-workshop/README.md

 - Are there any potential benefits from explicitly declaring entity types, rather than inferring them from zod schemas?
 - What are the potential downsides of using zod in our domain code?
-- Which kind of tests are parser tests (unit, integration, e2e, regression, acceptance)?
+- Which kind of tests (unit, integration, e2e, regression, acceptance) are parser tests?
 - How can we write parser tests efficiently?
 - What value do we get from writing parser tests?